 Warning !
-Let's not just rely on these numbers, because padel brands that sell "1,5 to 2 million rackets"According to Frédéric Bertucat (The director France Dunlop) could tell us rightly that there is analyzing these figures a snag.
-This is true and it is among other things the padel show "Padel Pro Show" at its conference last March has set foot in the dish: It must actually count if we must consider the number of sales of the padel rackets sold in Spain to about 2 300 000 practicing padel including about 900 000 who would be only occasional practitioners.
+Let's not just rely on these numbers, because padel brands that sell "1,5 to 2 million rackets”According to Frédéric Bertucat (France director of Dunlop) could rightly tell us that there is a problem in analyzing these figures.
+This is true and it is among other things the show padel "Padel Pro Show ”which during its conference last March put its foot in the dish: You have to actually count if you have to take into consideration the number of sales of all rackets from padel sold in Spain to about 2 practitioners of padel including about 900 who would be only occasional practitioners.

 The World Padel Tour: "12 Million Practitioners"

 Problem, the World Padel Tour (WPT), the professional padel circuit, announces however 12 millions of practitioners in the world ...
 And it is this figure that continues to be taken up in the heart in newspapers, websites, etc. Moreover, we may have contributed to it at times.